 During the last few years, northeastern and upper Mid-West states have seen significant growth in the occurrence rate of tick-borne illness.
 How a tick-borne disease evolves and transitions geographically may not be a straightforward process.
 Complications arise with residential construction and development around old or regrown forest and brush.
 Ticks can potentially re-inhabit these areas.

-Routes of Prevention
+VIDEO Routes of Prevention

 Over the years, a variety of methods have been used to control ticks, with different success rates.
 Prevention programs usually incorporate several components, including continuing education on prevention protocols for both the public and medical providers.
 There is a large focus on the adoption of prevention measures, including checking for ticks on the skin, how to remove them properly, bathing or showering, the application of tick repellents, the use of protective garments, and tumble-drying clothing in high heat after exposure to ticks.